aagrawal207/Atomic/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to help improve NextTask.

 ## License

 This project is open source and available under the [MIT License](LICENSE).

-_Note: This extension was inspired by [this](https://chromewebstore.google.com/detail/todo-tab/ljkjodkdilmmlaiphehiceeblnnndhnd?hl=en)._
+---

+**NextTask** - Stay organized, stay productive.